Nara Tourist Spot Information

 Web http://www.toshodaiji.jp/english/index.html Access Approx. 10-min walk from NISHINOKYŌ Sta.

 Visitors can closely view the creation of Nara's traditional handicrafts, such as carving and pottery at factories in the Nagaya (row house).
 There are also shops selling handicraft products and a museum featuring Nara ink and its history.
 World Heritage sites of Yakushi-ji and Toshodai-ji Temples are located near the Nagaya.

 Web http://www.e-unica.jp/colum/gankonagaya.html Access Approx. 5-min walk from NISHINOKYŌ Sta.

 Ashibi no Sato Restaurant

-This Japanese restaurant is attached to Ashibi-ya Honpo, a shop selling nara-zuke (pickles seasoned with sake lees) with a 1,200-year history.
-The restaurant serves authentic Japanese dishes and matcha (powdered green tea) in various settings that customers can choose from, such as tatami rooms, storehouse-like rooms, and terrace seats.
+This Japanese restaurant is attached to Ashibi-ya Honpo, a shop selling nara-zuke (pickles seasoned with sake lees) established during the Edo Period.
+The restaurant serves authentic Japanese dishes and matcha (powdered green tea) in various settings that customers can choose from, such as tatami rooms, storehouse-like rooms, and garden seats.
 The restaurant also sells nara-zuke and handicrafts made in Nara.

 Web http://www.ashibinosato.com/about.html Hours Approx. 10-min walk from KINTETSU-NARA Sta.